-A price that is found to have been calculated based on a material error in selecting the appropriate price-setting resource, resulting in a dispatch or commitment that is inconsistent with good utility practice or creating a significant market inefficiency, is erroneous and shall be corrected by the NYISO.
+A price that is found to have been calculated based on an error in selecting the appropriate price-setting resource is erroneous and shall be corrected by the NYISO.
 The appropriate price-setting resource is generally the marginal, least total cost resource, except as provided otherwise by the NYISO tariffs.